The midterms went better than expected for Biden. Now he's traveling to Asia

 At the G-20 summit in Bali, Indonesia, Biden will have an opportunity to meet the new British Prime Minister Rishi Sunak and Italian Prime Minister Giorgia Meloni.

-But much of the focus in Bali will be on Biden's meeting with Xi.
+But much of the focus in Bali will be on Biden's meeting with Xi on Monday.

+The meeting is not expected to yield major breakthroughs or agreements, or even a joint statement, a senior administration official told reporters, describing it as a chance to "build a floor for the relationship" during an in-depth conversation.

 Biden told reporters at a press conference that he won't make any concessions to appease China, but said he wants to set some limits.